Tweety-Lab/Loom/README.md

         }
     }

-    // Structs are value types that are allocated on the stack and reconstructed between scopes export struct MyStruct
+    // Structs are value types that are typically allocated on the stack and reconstructed between scopes export struct MyStruct
     {
         public i32 Value { get; set; }